 The good news is that for some kids, this intense reaction usually lasts for only about an hour or so.
 Sometimes an adjustment in medication can help reduce rebound.

-Rebound is directly linked to a child’s metabolism and how fast her body processes a stimulant medicine.
+Rebound is directly linked to metabolism and how fast your child’s body processes a stimulant medicine.
 The rate at which the medication wears off isn’t the same for all kids.

 For some, a long-acting (“all day”) stimulant medicine may work for 10 hours.
 For others, that same medication may last only for six.